karmab/kcli/docs/index.rst

 autoscaling
 ^^^^^^^^^^^

-Clusters are configured for autoscaling out of the box.
+You can enable autoscaling for a given cluster by setting ``autoscale`` to any value in its spec.

+Scaling up
+''''''''''

 When more than a given threshold of pods can’t be scheduled, one more worker will be added to the cluster and the autoscaling will pause until it appears as a new ready node.

-the threshold is configured as an env variable THRESHOLD provided during the deployment of the controller.
+This threshold is configured as an env variable AUTOSCALE_MAXIMUM provided during the deployment of the controller, which defaults to 20

-Its default value is 20.
 Setting the threshold to any value higher than 9999 effectively disables the feature.

-If you don’t want a given cluster to autoscale, set ``noautoscale`` to anything in its spec.
+Scaling down
+''''''''''''

+If the number of running pods for a given worker node goes below a minimum value, the node will be removed.

+The minimum is configured as an env variable AUTOSCALE_MINIMUM provided during the deployment of the controller, which defaults to 20

+Setting the minimum to any value below 10 effectively disables the feature.

 Using Jenkins
 =============